 Music and sound effects add liveliness and story-telling aspects to a podcast.
 You may use music for your introduction and drop in sound effects for an older radio show vibe.
 Many sites, like Pixabay, offer legally free music.
 If you’d like a premium subscription for unlimited access to music, look into Envato Elements or Storyblocks.

-For podcast and episode cover art (and potentially website artwork,) we like Canva or Adobe Spark to design the artwork yourself and keep costs either low or non-existent.
+For podcast and episode cover art (and potentially website artwork,) we like Canva or Adobe Express to design the artwork yourself and keep costs either low or non-existent.
 An alternative is to hire a freelancer or agency like PodArtwork or poke around Fiverr for a good deal.

 Advertising for a podcast, if you offer a good product and have some luck, is handled by iTunes.
 Podcast hosting services like Anchor and Podbean also try to get the word out about the hottest podcasts.
 In addition to this more organic form of marketing, you have the option to spend advertising dollars on places like social media and search engines.
 Start with a clean design and a $5 or $10 budget through Google, Facebook, and Instagram Advertising programs.
 After that, refine your strategy and increase your spending if it’s working.

 Voiceover services are sometimes needed to make a podcast introduction.
 These introductions often change based on the episode content, so it may end up being an ongoing cost.
 Start with Fiverr to locate highly-rated voiceover artists.
 You can also try searching Google for freelancers in your area.